sandalu-umayanga/3yp-railLynk-front/TEST_DOCUMENTATION.md

 ## Conclusion

-The RailLynk frontend test suite provides comprehensive coverage of the application's core functionality while maintaining high performance and reliability.
-The test suite follows modern testing best practices and provides a solid foundation for continued development and maintenance of the railway management system.
+The RailLynk frontend test suite (as of July 2025) provides comprehensive coverage of the application's core functionality, with all tests passing and up-to-date with the latest UI and API changes.
+The suite is robust against future UI/API changes, and all removed/updated features are clearly documented here.

 For questions or issues with the test suite, refer to this documentation or check the troubleshooting section for common solutions.